jellyctf/challenges/crypto/exclusively_yours/README.md

 # exclusively_yours
-I forgot the key for this encrypted flag.
-Can you help me recover it?
+I made this flag just for you... but I think I forgot the key.
+Surely you'll figure it out :>

 Reminder: The flag format is `jellyCTF{...}`